MrSiddharthaTomar/Certificates/README.md

 # Certificates
-All certificates Acquired yet (still adding more +)
+This repositery contains all certificates Acquired yet (still adding more +)